top of page

 Clarke and Cooke, an independent curator whose recent projects include ‘Aqueous Humours Fluid Ground’ published by Matt’s Gallery and The Poorhouse Reading Rooms (2025), that focuses upon artists’ responses to the concept of situated waters, will discuss the site specificity of the work at Lough Neagh, whilst drawing out the broader implications for numerous other sites across Ireland and the UK.

 Cooke’s engagement with the potential of considering ourselves ‘bodies of water’ (Astrida Neimanis) in ways that re-orientate our relationship with the planet, speaks to the porosity that Clarke points to in her focus on the microbial scale.
-Informed by evolutionary biologist Lynn Margulis’ research, who questioned the emphasis on ‘competition’ as the overwhelming evolutionary narrative, with a deeper understanding of cross-species collaborations, and an emphasis on how the organism emerges in synthesis with its environment.
-Humans are revealed to be ecologies in themselves: Holobionts, a consortia of human, and microbial life, that renders them 95% non-human DNA.
+Informed by evolutionary biologist Lynn Margulis’ research, who questioned the emphasis on ‘competition’ as the overwhelming evolutionary narrative, with a deeper understanding of collaborative processes as the organism emerges in synthesis with its environment.
+Humans were revealed to be ecologies in themselves: Holobionts, a consortia of human, and microbial life, that renders them 95% non-human DNA.

 Cooke previously staged Clarke’s performance ‘Error-Correction: an introduction to future diagrams’ at xero, kline and coma (2017) and the discussion will touch upon the posthuman research that brought Clarke’s practice to such a timely moment in 2023, where evolutionary biologist Lynn Margulis’ research on microbial life became indispensable.